Call for Abstracts

 Abstracts are sought which not only align with the Conference theme, but are pragmatic and provide either knowledge, skills or concepts which translate well into one or more areas of clinical practice, education, or research.
 As such, various subthemes are proposed.

 *Workshop Abstract Submission – CLOSED

 Thank you for your submissions!
 The Program Committee received a record number of abstract submissions for this event.
 All authors have been notified of the outcomes for their submissions.

 Please contact us with any further enquiries.

-You will receive a confirmation email confirming receipt of your submission with the details you have entered.
+Thank you to everyone for your wonderful abstracts!
+We are currently reviewing and finalising the conference program.
 Authors will be notified by 15 February 2019.
-Due to the delayed timing, details of accepted late-breaking abstracts may not be included in the official Conference program but will still be published in the Australian Journal of Herbal and Naturopathic Medicine Conference issue in March 2019.
+Due to timing, details of accepted late-breaking abstracts may not be included in the official Conference program but will still be published in the Australian Journal of Herbal and Naturopathic Medicine Conference issue in March 2019.

 Abstracts must also align with one of the following subthemes:

 Herbal Medicine Manufacture: traditional and innovative approaches to herbal medicine manufacturing, sourcing, and dispensing, in a challenging modern environment.